craftcms/shopify/README.md

 > :rotating_light: You will need to add webhooks for each environment you deploy the plugin to, because each webhook is tied to a specific URL.

-> :lightbulb: If you need to test live synchronization in development, we recommend using the [ngrok](https://ngrok.com/) tool to create a tunnel to your local environment.
+> :bulb: If you need to test live synchronization in development, we recommend using the [ngrok](https://ngrok.com/) tool to create a tunnel to your local environment.
 DDEV makes this simple, with [the `ddev share` command](https://ddev.readthedocs.io/en/latest/users/topics/sharing/).
 Keep in mind that your site’s primary/base URL is used when registering webhooks, so you may need to update it to match the ngrok tunnel.

 ## Product Element